CyberGhost vs NordVPN: which VPN to choose?

 Both services have dedicated IP options for those who purchase the access separately.
-So, with CyberGhost for an additional $5/month, you can get a dedicated IP address in the UK, France, Germany, Canada, or the US.
+With CyberGhost, dedicate IP cost vary depending on the period you need it from.
+The prices start from $2.50/month.
+You can get a dedicated IP address in the US, the UK, Canada, Germany, France, the Netherlands, Switzerland, Singapore, Japan, or Australia.
 Meanwhile, the NordVPN is a bit more expensive – 5.83/month.
-You can also choose from the same five countries, but instead of Canada, there’s the Netherlands.
+You can also choose from the Netherlands, Germany, the US, France, and the UK.

 Both services have web filters in place to reduce tracking and show ads.
-NordVPNs version is called CyberSec and uses their proprietary DNS servers to filter out blacklisted hostnames.
+NordVPN's version is called Threat Protection and uses their proprietary DNS servers to filter out blacklisted hostnames.
 The blocked pages will be those that are flagged with malware and spyware.
-It’s also available on all their platforms.
+It's also available on all their platforms.

 CyberGhost also uses DNS filtering to filter out the search results, but they call it Ad blocker.
 However, they weirdly have two Ad-block toggles.
 There are additional toggles for malicious websites and trackers.
 However, even when all of them were turned on, some ads are still there.

-NordVPN uses proprietary technologies like SmartPlay to unblock geographically restricted websites.
+NordVPN uses proprietary technologies like SmartPlay to unblock geographically restricted websites on devices that don't support VPNs natively (smart TVs, consoles).
 They have also implemented additional features like connection pausing or dark web monitoring.